gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-21-yoyozo-how-i-made-a-playdate-game-in-39kb.md

 A game I made for the Playdate handheld was released today!
 [Go buy it](https://play.date/games/yoyozo/) and then come back to read this blog post.

 It's called YOYOZO and in it you control a space yo-yo and have to collect stars in a sort of cosmic ballet.
 Well, at first it might feel a little like being on a fairground ride, but eventually you'll become good enough for it to feel like ballet.
+The concept is based on my memory of a game called [Pendulumania](https://archive.org/details/Pendulumania-v1.3) that I played 20 years ago.

 The most amazing thing about this game, for me, is that launch version weighs in at a file size of *only 39KiB*.
 I'm using the KiB unit of measurement which equates to 1024 bytes.
 I still find it hard to believe as the game contains so much!
 In this blog post I'll go into some of the nerdy details.